cric96/oop16-age-quiz/README.md

 ## Motivation

-**Age of quiz** is born to try a create a very basic and fun videogame.
+**Age of quiz** is born to try to create a very basic but fun videogame.

 ## Contributors
 * **Aguzzi Gianluca**